Uber investors sell at big discount, but still make billions

 "This is still a good deal," said Gartner analyst Michael Ramsey.
 "The earlier the investment, the bigger the payout."

-All-in, the SoftBank group will pump about $9 billion into Uber, including $1.25 billion in new shares that were purchased at the 2016 valuation.
-SoftBank acquired about 15 percent of Uber, while other investors in its group got around 3 percent.
+All-in, the SoftBank group will pump about US$9b ($12.6b) into Uber, including US$1.25b ($1.7b) in new shares that were purchased at the 2016 valuation.
+SoftBank acquired about 15 per cent of Uber, while other investors in its group got around 3 per cent.

 The deal, due to close this month, also brings management stability to Uber, reducing the influence of ousted CEO Travis Kalanick.
 SoftBank, which has global investments in other ride-hailing companies, gets two seats on the board and will help Uber navigate the tough global competition, says Kulkarni.

-Uber's new CEO Dara Khosrowshahi and COO Barney Harford are experienced executives who successfully increased share value at travel booking companies, says Kulkarni, who expects Uber to be worth a total of $100 billion by the time it offers shares to the public sometime in 2019.
+Uber's new CEO Dara Khosrowshahi and COO Barney Harford are experienced executives who successfully increased share value at travel booking companies, says Kulkarni, who expects Uber to be worth a total of US$100b ($140b) by the time it offers shares to the public sometime in 2019.

 To get there, though, they must get a handle on regulatory disputes with governments like the one in London, and they have to show at least a trend line toward making money, he said.